Team effectiveness must be clearly defined, delineated, measured, and rewarded if you want to give your team a fair chance of being effective at work.

 Conclusion

 Teamwork is here to stay and we should use the best available knowledge to make it more effective and pleasant to all people involved in or impacted by it.
 Rather than being daunted by all the dimensions and measures of team effectiveness available out there, we have structured that information so you can become knowledgeable on team effectiveness.
-We defined team effectiveness; outlined the rhombus model of team effectiveness and identified its key dimensions and corresponding measures; and shared a step-by-step guide on how to delineate, measure, and reward team effectiveness.
+We defined team effectiveness, outlined the rhombus model of team effectiveness, and identified its key dimensions and corresponding measures.

 References and further reading